lambdaclass/concrete/ROADMAP.md

    [[repo-reorganization-plan]]), land it as a flat `Concrete/Proof` module with this declared future owner recorded in the module header.

-   **Sequencing constraint (measured).** `PFnDef` carries `name : String` and no semantic identity, and all nine FnTables in the proof corpus are hand-written.
+   **Build order (normative).** `PFnDef` carries `name : String` and no semantic identity, and all nine FnTables in the proof corpus are hand-written.
    Enforcing `body`-edge classification before generated, ID-carrying tables exist would classify essentially every table-naming theorem as `missing` and contain the whole corpus — far larger than slice 3's two claims, and the pressure would then be to weaken the rule rather than finish the migration.

-   Order: `CallableId` on `PFnDef` → compiler-generated tables → migrate the nine hand-written tables → then enforce.
-Contract edges are unaffected throughout.
+   1. **`CallableId` in the compiler's semantic-identity layer.** It identifies resolved declarations and monomorphized instances, and must not be recoverable from function names, pretty-printing, paths or table positions.
+   2. **Identity on `PFnDef`** — `callableId`, `params`, `body`.
+Legacy entries stay READABLE during migration but cannot mint receipts.
+   3. **Canonical finite tables** replace function-shaped ones:
+      `structure FnTable where schemaVersion : Nat; entries : Array PFnDef`.
+      A `CoeFun`/lookup interface preserves existing theorem syntax, and canonical ordering by `CallableId` gives a deterministic table root.
+      (Today's `FnTable` is a pair of `String → Option PFnDef` functions, which has no root to digest.)
+   4. **Generate tables from the compiler** — IDs, proof bodies, source-subject digests and the canonical root.
+Hand-written string dispatch stops being evidence-bearing.
+   5. **Migrate the nine**, one at a time, with dual comparison: same theorem results, same evaluation behaviour, stable generated root, kernel replay, and no new hand-written entries.
+   6. **Enable typed classification** (§1.1-1.2).
+   7. **Enforce never-under-approximate** — static access binds the exact reachable entries; dynamic access binds the entire canonical root; if exact coverage cannot be established the answer is `missing`, never a guessed subset.
+   8. **Complete the `ProofSubjectDigest`** last: signatures, generics, capabilities, contracts, theorem/spec identity, dependency roots, workspace closure, toolchain/schema versions.

+   Contract edges are unaffected throughout, since they never name a table.

    The `contract`/`body` discriminator is visible in the theorem's TYPE, and both shapes already exist in the tree — see `docs/PROOF_CONTRACT.md` §1.1-1.3 for